Senior center is selling Valentine’s Sweet Treats - Times Gazette

 Because they are a perishable item, the strawberry package has to be ordered off the center’s website at highlandseniors.com.
 The deadline to order is Wednesday, Feb.
 9. The packages will be available for pick-up from 1 to 5:30 p.m. only on Friday, Feb.
 11 outdoors on the Highland County Courthouse square.
 There will markers indicating the pick-up location.

 The hot chocolate bombs are $6 each.
-They were to be on sale Thursday, but that was postponed due to the ice storm.
-A future date will be announced on the senior center’s Facebook page — Highland County Senior Citizens Center.
-There will be a Cowboy Snowman, Bumblebee, Froggie and Valentine Snowman.
+They are on sale at Janie’s Closet on North High Street in Hillsboro and are available on a first-come, first-served basis until they are sold out.
+There is a Cowboy Snowman, Bumblebee, Froggie, Valentine Snowman and Cincinnati Bengals hot chocolate bombs.
 They are decorated in varying Valentine’s Day themes.
 They are individually wrapped and sealed and come with a Valentine’s Day bow.

 The Cowboy Snowman Gift Set comes with a hot chocolate bomb, ceramic snowman, three chocolate-covered pretzels decorated like a cactus, two chocolate brownies and three red velvet tumbleweed cake boxes.
 They are $20, and come wrapped with a gift bow.

 Because some of the items need to stay fresh, they will be available for order on the center’s Facebook page a little closer to Valentine’s Day.
+They will also be available at Janie’s Closet.
 Ordering details and dates will be posted on the Facebook page.

-There is also a limited number of special Cincinnati Bengals hot chocolate bombs.
-More information will be available on the Facebook page, or call the center at 937-393-4745.
+More information is available on the center’s Facebook page or by calling the center at 937-393-4745.

 All the treats are made with Ghirardelli chocolate and all proceeds benefit the senior center.